build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 One example use case of RLHF with LLM is de-toxicity of outputs.

 ### Summary - it is all about Customization and Optimization
-n conclusion, customization of pre-trained LLM models to fit your specific needs is an evolving field with numerous ongoing research efforts; hopefully, the popular techniques shared here offer valuable guidance as you embark on this exciting journey.
+In conclusion, customization of pre-trained LLM models to fit your specific needs is an evolving field with numerous ongoing research efforts.
+Hopefully, the popular techniques shared here offer valuable guidance as you embark on this exciting journey.
 ![Customization-summary](images/GenAI_Customization-summary.png)

-Customization of pre-trained LLM models to fit your specific needs is an evolving field with numerous ongoing research efforts.
-Hopefully, the popular techniques shared here offer valuable guidance as you embark on this exciting journey.

 ## Conclusion